-Projected (per of Stops
+Enter Projected Goals (Number of Stops only)

 Yes No Traffic Enforcement Activities FY 2022 FY 2023 FY 2024

 CMV with Inspection 16000 16200 16400

 CMV without Inspection 0 0 0

 Non-CMV 250000 255000 260000

 Comprehensive and high visibility in high risk locations and corridors (special enforcement details) 2300 2325 2350

-In order to be eligible to utilize Federal funding for Non-CMV traffic enforcement, States must maintain an average number of safety activities which include the number of roadside inspections, carrier investigations, and new entrant safety audits conducted in the State for Fiscal Years 2014 and 2015.
+In order to be eligible to utilize Federal funding for Non-CMV traffic enforcement, States must maintain an average number of safety activities which include the number of roadside inspections (including border inspections, if applicable), carrier investigations, and new entrant safety audits conducted in the State for Fiscal Years 2014 and 2015.

-The table below displays the information you input into this plan from the roadside inspections, investigations, and new entrant safety audit sections.
+The table below displays the information you input into this plan from the roadside inspections (including border inspections, if applicable), investigations, and new entrant safety audit sections.
 Your planned activities must at least equal the average of your 2014/2015 activities.

-FY 2022 Planned Safety Activities
+FY 2023 Planned Safety Activities

-Inspections Investigations New Entrant Safety Audits Sum of FY 2022 Activities Average 2014/15 Activities
+Inspections Investigations New Entrant Safety Audits Sum of FY 2023 Activities Average 2014/15 Activities

-70000 18 1728 71746 71228
+70700 18 1824 72542 71228